Feminists for Life

 Feminists for Life of America (FFL) is a non-profit, anti-abortion feminist, non-governmental organization (NGO).
 Established in 1972, and now based in Alexandria, Virginia, the organization publishes a biannual magazine, The American Feminist, and aims to reach young women, college students in particular.

 Methods

 FFL uses "pro-women" language in order to convince women that abortion is "immoral".
 They use the "pro-woman" term as a substitute for "feminist", while at the same time opposing mainstream feminism.
 FFL holds that abortion is antithetical to feminism.
-Goltz argued that the legalization of abortion allowed sexually exploitative men to avoid responsibilities such as paying for child support.
+Pat Goltz argued that the legalization of abortion allowed sexually exploitative men to avoid responsibilities such as paying for child support.
 FFL argues that abortion comes from gender inequality.
 In response to Roe v.
-Wade, Callaghan made several claims, including that abortion causes bodily injury to women "in a third to a half of the cases", and that the Supreme Court legalized abortion because they "hate poor and unwed mothers".
+Wade, Catherine Callaghan made several claims, including that abortion causes bodily injury to women "in a third to a half of the cases", and that the Supreme Court legalized abortion because they "hate poor and unwed mothers".
 Professor Kelsy Kretschmer said these claims are unsubstantiated, but that the FFL uses such claims to undermine the idea that legal abortion is a feminist "victory".